Men's Sexual Function Supplement

 The external genitalia or vulva (including the clitoris, vaginal opening, and inner and outer lips or labia) become engorged (swollen) due to the increased blood supply.
 Inside the body, the top of the vagina expands.

 The pulse and breathing quicken, and blood pressure rises.
 A woman may become flushed, especially on the chest and neck, due to the blood vessels dilating.

 Optimal blood flow throughout the body is essential to healthy sexual functioning.
 Here are some things you can try to help optimize blood flow to genital organs:

-- Try a supplement.
+1) Try a supplement with L-arginine.
 ArginMax, is a dietary supplement made from L-arginine, Panax ginseng, Ginkgo biloba, damiana leaf, and various vitamins and minerals.
 There have been two placebo-controlled studies published (2001, 2006) showing that this combination helps to improve arousal, desire, orgasm, sexual frequency, and clitoral sensation in women.
 The latest clinical study showed a benefit within four weeks.
 And this supplement does not appear to have estrogenic enhancement properties, which means that you don't have to worry about it messing with your hormones.